abdullah-azeemi/F1-podium-predictor/Readme.md

 ## 🧠 Bonus: Podium Prediction Model

-In addition to telemetry visualizations, this repository includes a machine learning model trained on **2024 season data** — especially from the **Hungarian Grand Prix (FP1, FP2, FP3, Quali)** — to **predict the podium finishers for the 2025 race**.
+In addition to telemetry visualizations, this repository includes a machine learning model trained on **2024 season data** — especially from **Hungary and Monza GPs (FP1, FP2, FP3, Quali)** — to **predict the podium finishers for the 2025 races**.

 - Model type: XGBoost Regressor
 - Features used: session pace, tire usage, qualifying positions, team dynamics, and driver form
 - Evaluation metric: MAE (Mean Absolute Error)
-- Current MAE: ~1.52 (position prediction)
+- Current MAE: ~0.471 (position prediction)

 ---